adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 - compatibility concerns / does this break semver?
 - does it cause any risk that folks implementing `Deref` for other reasons will also be forced into new behavior? ("scoping")
 - method shadowing
+- if we later implement `MethodReceiver` to allow
 - all the other concerns discussed in https://github.com/rust-lang/rust/issues/44874#issuecomment-1306142542